rywiese/prioritizer/README.md

 ## Use
 Once the app is running, navigate to `http://localhost:8080` in your browser to interact with the GUI.
-The backend REST API is available on this endpoint as well, though it is not documented yet.
+The backend REST API, [documented here](src/jvmMain/resources/PrioritizerApi.yaml), is available on this endpoint as well.